Adventist Health introduces second mobile health unit in Central Valley

 In an effort to increase healthcare access throughout the Central Valley, Adventist Health unveiled Tuesday a mobile health unit that will provide primary care services throughout the region.

-The mobile unit, for which a ribbon cutting was held at Adventist Health Hanford Tuesday morning, offers a wide range of services, including school and sports physicals, vaccines, health screenings, preventive health visits and dental care.
+The mobile unit offers a wide range of services including school and sports physicals, vaccines, health screenings, preventive health visits and dental care, according to Adventist Health officials.

+Lauren Day, who heads the foundation, said initiatives like the mobile health unit is exactly why the foundation exists.
+The mobile health unit was designed to offer innovative and compassionate care across our community, according to Day.

-“It is our calling to bringing great care, kindness, healing, and hope to the areas that we serve, because that is what our mission of living God’s love is all about.”
-Day said.
+“It is our calling to bring great care, kindness, healing, and hope to the areas that we serve, because that is what our mission of living God’s love is all about,” Day said.

 The mobile health unit will begin traveling the Central Valley next month.